 This cooperation model works best when a client’s internal capabilities are limited by their available local talent.
 The duration of the cooperation may vary, but the result is the same: LS employees utilize their particular skill sets and merge with a client’s own in-house staff, working on a project with blended teams.

 Prior knowledge of potential challenges can help to set expectations for the merger, making sure our extended team will fulfill anticipated results and also feel a sense of teamwork in their new environment.
 Managing an extended development team well in any cooperative effort will only occur when both sides are motivated and duly involved in the process.
-Teamwork fails without shared goals and motivations.
+Teamwork fails without shared goals and motivations, and it relates to extended as well as dedicated development team models.

 By planning in advance, our clients can be sure to utilize their workplaces properly, with minimal challenges or delays in successful outcomes.
 Together we can make the collaborative process beneficial and limit negative possibilities from arising in extended development teams.